O'Mulvaney History, Family Crest & Coats of Arms

 O'Mulvaney Spelling Variations

-spelling variations during the life of its bearer because literacy was rare there was no real push to clearly define any of the languages found in the British Isles at that time.
+A name was often recorded during the Middle Ages under several different spelling variations during the life of its bearer because literacy was rare there was no real push to clearly define any of the languages found in the British Isles at that time.
 Variations found of the name O'Mulvaney include O'Mulvany, Mulvany, Mulvenna, O'Mulvey, Mulvey and many more.

 Early Notables of the O'Mulvaney family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early O'Mulvaney Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early O'Mulvaney Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Mulvaney family to the New World and Oceana
+Migration of the O'Mulvaney family

 Death and immigration greatly reduced Ireland's population in the 19th century.
 For the native Irish people poverty, hunger, and racial prejudice was common.
 Therefore, thousands left their homeland to seek opportunity in North America.
 Those who survived the journey and the quarantine camps to which they arrived, were instrumental towards building the strong developing nations of the United States and the future Canada.
 By far, the largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 These were employed as construction or factory workers.
 An examination of passenger and immigration lists has shown early immigrants bearing the name O'Mulvaney: John Mulvay, who settled in Philadelphia in 1746; Patrick Mulvany, who arrived in Philadelphia in 1808; James Mulvany, who arrived in Baltimore in 1809.